DrDBanner/inmanage/readme.md

 * A running and configured webserver
 * BASH Shell
 * Credentials for the webserver and database
+* A peek into the basics of Invoice Ninja mechanics ([Official Installation Documentation](https://invoiceninja.github.io/en/self-host-installation/))

 ## MGM Script Installation